 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Head and Neck Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

-Head and neck cancer is a term used to describe a number of different malignant tumors that can develop in or around the throat, larynx (voice box), nose, sinuses, and mouth.
+Head and neck cancer is a term used to describe a number of different malignant tumors that develop in or around the throat, larynx, nose, sinuses, and mouth (see below).

 Types of head and neck cancer

-Laryngeal and Hypopharyngeal Cancer .
-The larynx (commonly called the voice box) is a tube-shaped organ in the neck that is important for breathing, talking, and swallowing.
+- Laryngeal and Hypopharyngeal Cancer .
+The larynx is commonly called the voice box.
+It is a tube-shaped organ in the neck that is important for breathing, talking, and swallowing.
 It is located at the top of the windpipe, or trachea.
-The hypopharynx (also called the gullet) is the lower part of the throat that surrounds the larynx.
+The hypopharynx is also called the gullet.
+It is the lower part of the throat that surrounds the larynx.

-Nasal Cavity and Paranasal Sinus Cancer .
-The nasal cavity is the space just behind the nose where air passes on the way to the throat.
+- Nasal Cavity and Paranasal Sinus Cancer .
+The nasal cavity is the space just behind the nose where air passes on its way to the throat.
 The paranasal sinuses are the air-filled areas that surround the nasal cavity.

-Other types of cancer can also be located in this area of the body, but the diagnosis and treatment are much different so they are addressed separately on this website.
-Information about brain tumors , esophageal cancer , eye cancer , parathyroid cancer , sarcoma , and thyroid cancer is available in separate sections on Cancer.Net.
+Other types of cancer can also be located in the head and neck region, but the diagnosis and treatment are much different.
+Specific information about brain tumors , esophageal cancer , eye cancer , parathyroid cancer , sarcoma , and thyroid cancer is available in separate sections on Cancer.Net.

 If you would like additional introductory information, explore this related item.
 Please note this link will take you to another section on Cancer.Net:

 - Cancer.Net Patient Education Video : View a short video led by an ASCO expert in head and neck cancer that provides basic information and areas of research.